prakash122/NodeBlog/blogs/express-sessions.md

 * Cookie key name to look for the sessionId and a 'secret' to validate the session key
 * Cookie attributes and expiry durations

+Note: A small note on the cookie configuration.
+The path set to '/' will send the cookie to all the routes in the site with the same host not for the sub-domain though.
+Expiry info says that the cookie is valid for that long which is to be managed by the server.

 So lets say that the client made a login request to the server and the login controller starts checking for the  credentials and if the credentials are verified save a cookie and respond to the client.
 Let us see the code snippet in the following steps

 Import mongoose which is the ORM for MongoDB, Get a handle to mongoose model.
 Also register the express route for login request